Jewish cuisine: Biblical era

-The daily diet of the ordinary ancient Israelite was mainly one of bread, cooked grains and legumes.
+The daily diet of the average ancient Israelite consisted mainly of bread, cooked grains and legumes.
 Bread was eaten with every meal.
 The bread eaten until the end of the Israelite monarchy was mostly made from barley flour.

-During the Second Temple era bread made from wheat flour became predominant.
-A variety of breads were produced.
+During the Second Temple era, bread made from wheat flour became predominant.
+A variety of breads was produced.
 Probably most common were unleavened flat loaves called ugah or kikkar.
 Another type was a thin wafer, known as a rakik.
 A thicker loaf, known as hallah, was made with the best-quality flour, usually for ritual purposes.
 Bread was sometimes enriched by the addition of flour from legumes (Ezekiel 4:9).

 The Mishna (Hallah 2:2) mentions bread dough made with fruit juice instead of water to sweeten the bread.
 The Israelites also sometimes added fennel and cumin to bread dough for flavor and dipped their bread in vinegar (Ruth 2:14), olive oil, or sesame oil for extra flavor.

 Vegetables played a smaller, but significant role in the diet.
 Legumes and vegetables were typically eaten in stews.
 Stews made of lentils or beans were common and they were cooked with onion, garlic, and leeks for flavor.
 Fresh legumes were also roasted, or dried and stored for extended periods, then cooked in a soup or a stew.
 Vegetables were also eaten uncooked with bread.
 Lentils were the most important of the legumes and were used to make pottages and soups, as well as fried lentil cakes called ashishim.

 The Israelites drank goat and sheep's milk when it was available in the spring and summer and ate butter and cheese.
 They also ate honey, both from bees and date honey.

 Figs and grapes were the fruits most commonly eaten, while dates, pomegranates, almonds, and other fruits and nuts were eaten more occasionally.

 Wine was the most popular beverage and sometimes other fermented beverages were produced.

 Meat, usually goat and mutton, was eaten rarely by most Israelites and reserved for special occasions, such as celebrations, festival meals, or sacrificial feasts.
 The wealthy ate meat more frequently and had beef, venison, and veal available to them.

 Olives were used primarily for their oil, which was used raw and to cook meat and stews.
 Game (usually deer and gazelle), birds, eggs, and fish were also eaten, depending on availability.
 Meat was typically prepared in broths or stews, and sometimes roasted.
 For long-term storage, meat was smoked, dried, or salted.

 Porridge and gruel were made from ground grain, water, salt, and butter.
 This mixture also formed the basis for cakes, to which oil, called shemen, and fruits were sometimes added before baking.